 The reverse split will affect all of our stockholders uniformly and will not affect any stockholder's percentage ownership interests in our company or proportionate voting power, except for minor adjustment due to the additional net share fraction that will need to be issued as a result of the treatment of fractional shares.
 No fractional shares will be issued in connection with the reverse stock split.
-Instead, the Company will issue one full share of the post- reverse stock split common stock to any stockholder who would have been entitled to receive a fractional share as a result of the process.
+Instead, the Company will issue one full share of the post-reverse stock split common stock to any stockholder who would have been entitled to receive a fractional share as a result of the process.

-The principal effect of the reverse split will be that (i) the number of shares of common stock issued and outstanding will be reduced from 68,213,349 shares as of May 14, 2018 to a number of shares between and including one-twentieth to one-thirtieth that amount, as the case may be based on the ratio for the reverse stock split as determined by our board of directors, (ii) all outstanding options entitling the holders thereof to purchase shares of common stock will enable such holders to purchase, upon exercise of their options, between and including one-twentieth to one-thirtieth of the number of shares of common stock which such holders would have been able to purchase upon exercise of their options immediately preceding the reverse split at an exercise price equal to between and including twenty to thirty times the exercise price specified before the reverse split, resulting in the same aggregate price being required to be paid therefor upon exercise thereof immediately preceding the reverse split, as the case may be based on the ratio for the reverse stock split as determined by our board of directors, and (iii) the number of shares reserved for issuance pursuant to our 2013 Plan (or the Amended 2013 Plan if Proposal 3 is approved by stockholders) will be reduced to between and including one-twentieth to one-thirtieth of the number of shares then included in such plan, as the case may be based on the ratio for the reverse stock split as determined by our board of directors.
+The principal effect of the reverse split will be that (i) the number of shares of common stock issued and outstanding will be reduced to a number of shares between and including one-fifth to one-thirtieth, as the case may be based on the ratio for the reverse stock split as determined by our board of directors, of the number of shares outstanding on the date of the reverse stock split, (ii) all outstanding options entitling the holders thereof to purchase shares of common stock will enable such holders to purchase, upon exercise of their options, between and including one-fifth to one-thirtieth of the number of shares of common stock which such holders would have been able to purchase upon exercise of their options immediately preceding the reverse split at an exercise price equal to between and including 5 to 30 times the exercise price specified before the reverse split, resulting in the same aggregate price being required to be paid therefor upon exercise thereof immediately preceding the reverse split, as the case may be based on the ratio for the reverse stock split as determined by our board of directors, and (iii) the number of shares reserved for issuance pursuant to our 2013 Plan (or the Amended 2013 Plan if Proposal 3 is approved by stockholders) will be reduced to between and including one-fifth to one-thirtieth of the number of shares then included in such plan, as the case may be based on the ratio for the reverse.